timrobertson100/occurrence/occurrence-download/docs/SQL-Download-API.md

 ### Citation and Licenses for Downloads

 License for the query which produces new data from old ones, i.e those which has functions and aggregations from entire datasets in gbif are licensed as CC by 4.0 and cites gbif.
 All other queries has restrictive download license based on the datasets used, and cites them as usual.

+### Exporting Download with desired file format
+The SQL Download service supports export file format for SQL Downloads.
+Currently it supports TSV and AVRO.
+To specify the file format the query should be suffixed by optional EXPORT AS clause.
+By default when EXPORT AS is not specified the export file format is TSV.

+eg.
+`SELECT decimallatitude/10 lat, decimallongitude/10 lon, count(species) AS speciesRichness FROM occurrence GROUP BY decimallatitude/10, decimallongitude/10 EXPORT AS AVRO`

 ## Getting started